5 Tips On Inspiring Healthy Competition In The Workplace

-It might seem not relevant, but diversity and inclusion plays a huge role in deciding whether your work environment promotes a healthy or harmful competitive culture.
+It might seem not relevant, but diversity and inclusion play a huge role in deciding whether your work environment promotes a healthy or harmful competitive culture.

 The main objective of a healthy competitive work environment is to give everyone an equal chance to succeed.
 Without any inclusion measures, that itself will be futile.
 Even more so if there are indications of any workplace discrimination.

-An organization should place the value of diversity at the core of their company’s values.
+An organization should place the value of diversity at the core of its company’s values.
 Everyone, irrespective of sex, gender, sexual orientation, age, should be granted as many opportunities and respect as everyone else.

 To encourage healthy competition, think about the long-term measures of how every employee would perceive their role in the organization.

-Are they comfortable to address critical issues?
+Are they comfortable addressing critical issues?
 Do they feel that their contributions are unacknowledged and overshadowed?
 Are their voices not being heard?